atryn/discord-token-logger/README.md

 ## im not responsible for any malicious use of this code!

-to use create a webhook and copy the webhook url into WEB URL  " "
+to use create a webhook and copy the webhook url into WEBHOOK URL  " "

 ---